 When shopping for matcha, you may encounter two types: ceremonial matcha and culinary matcha.
 Here’s how to understand the differences in the two types so you can properly use them in a cup of matcha tea, a sweet matcha latte, or even matcha-infused baked goods.

-The highest quality matcha available, ceremonial-grade matcha is meant to be enjoyed on its own.
-This premium powders boasts a vibrant color and delicate flavor and is very finely ground.
+The highest quality matcha available, ceremonial-grade matcha is meant to be enjoyed on its own as a traditional Japanese tea.

 Culinary-grade matcha is designed to be mixed with other ingredients, making it ideal for baking, adding to smoothies, sprinkling over popcorn, or adding to savory dishes.

 There are more ways to enjoy this lively green powder than just in a teacup.
 Here are some ideas:

 Whether you want to make the perfect matcha latte or bake a batch of bright green, matcha-infused cookies, here are our favorite matcha recipes.